 DIY Gumball Graduation Party Favor

-Thank all your family and friends for attending your son or daughter's graduation party with a graduation themed party favor.
-This mini tube of gum balls is adorable topped off with a mini graduation cap.
+Thank guests for attending your child's graduation party with a graduation-themed party favor.
+This adorable mini-tube of black gumballs is topped off with a tiny graduation cap.

 DIY Bright Future Graduation Favor